COVID-19 pandemic in Cambodia: Humanitarian assistance

+China provided major assistance to the Hun Sen government's vaccination campaign.
+As of early November 2021, China had sent more than 35 million vaccines to Cambodia.
+China provided many of them free of charge.
+Vaccines provided by China accounted for more than 90% of total vaccines provided to Cambodia from other countries.
+China also provided other health care supplies as well as medical professionals to Cambodia during the pandemic.
+In part thanks to Chinese contributions, Cambodia had the second-highest vaccination rate in Southeast Asia, despite having the second lowest per capita GDP in the region.

 On 23 March 2020, a team of seven specialist physicians from southern China's Guangxi with medical supplies, including ventilators, medical masks, protective suits, test kits, and infrared temperature sensors, had landed in Phnom Penh to assist tackling the pandemic.

 In April 2020 and 2021, Vietnam donated US$500 thousand worth of medical supplies to Cambodia along with 800 ventilators, 2 million medical masks and 300,000 N95 masks.
 Vietnam's PM told Hun Sen that Hanoi is always ready to assist Cambodia in preventing the pandemic.
 This is one of the biggest aid from Vietnam to another countries in prevention against COVID-19.
 In July 2021, Cambodia had provided back to severely-plagued Vietnam US$350 thousand worth of medical equipment and financial aid.

 On 21 May 2021, Cambodia received 528 packs of Cycloferon tablets and 520 packs of Cycloferon ampoules providing from Russia.

 Cambodia had donated millions of face masks and PPE to Laos, Myanmar, East Timor and Nepal.

 On 24 December 2020, the Australian government pledged to assist Cambodia with the acquisition and distribution of COVID-19 vaccines.
 The support will include procurement, delivery and health advice.
 The announcement was made following a meeting between Australian ambassador to Cambodia, Pablo Kang and the Cambodian Minister of Economy and Finance, Aun Pornmoniroth in Phnom Penh on 23 December.

 Through the Vaccine Maitri initiative, Cambodia would receive 1 million Covishield vaccine doses from India in March 2021.
 Up to date, 324,000 doses had been arrived.

 On 1 April 2021, Japan aided the country US$1 million through UNICEF for boosting process of vaccination programme.
 Japan also donated 1 million doses of Oxford-AstraZeneca vaccine with first batch of 332,000 doses delivered on 23 July 2021.

 US distributed 1.06 million doses of Johnson & Johnson vaccine to the country through COVAX initiative in July 2021.
 The first batch of 450,500 doses arrived on 30 July.

 United Kingdom announced 415,000 doses of AstraZeneca vaccine donation to Cambodia, expecting to arrive in August 2021.